Transcendence: surprised by joy

 Samhain in New Jersey

-I didn’t know I was going to a place I love in New Jersey until two weeks before I went, and had no idea I’d be celebrating Samhain there.
+Ten years ago this October, I traveled to New Jersey and found myself celebrating Samhain.
+I had no idea on the way there I’d be doing any such thing.
 But it’s the sort of place where that happens, so I might have guessed.
-Miriam McGillis is a friend, mentor, teacher.
-She started Genesis Farm, an
+Miriam McGillis has been a friend, mentor, and teacher to many, including

 Samhain in New Jersey Read More »